astroMGMG/kepler_ttv/kepler_procedures/README.md

 **time, detrended_flux, untrended_flux, flux_error**.

 #Getting Started with the parallel algorithm
-The parallel algorithm is very similar to the serial one (if you want to know more about it, see this link: LINK).
+The parallel algorithm is very similar to the serial one (if you want to know more about it, see our google-docs presentation through this link: LINK).

 Navigate to the `benchmark_data/` folder - this folder contains many of our benchmarks.
 There you have the file `par_launcher.jl`.
 This file initializes, and reads the `koi_list.csv` in _that directory_.
+`par_launcher()`, takes in the number of Julia processes that it should use.

+To get quickly started with this you could do the following after navigating to `benchmarking` within Julia:

+> include("benchmark_par_P.jl")

+where P is the number of processors (P = 1,2,3,..,9)

+Similarly, doing

+> include("benchmark_ser.jl")

+will benchmark the serial algorithm.

+We show the speedups from these kinds of runs on the Penn State RCC in one of the figures above.

 ###Directory structure
+In this directory, the `kepler_procedures/`

+- `benchmarking/` - Benchmarking files.

+- `lightcurves_detrended/` - The detrended data in ".csv" files (see discussion above)

+- `lightcurves_untrended/` - The untrended data in ".csv" files (see discussion above)

+- `old_notebooks/` - Possibly depricated ipython notebooks that were used for development.

 #An Overview of the Packages used in this Project